Menu

 AGENCY SAFETY AND EMERGENCY PREPAREDNESS

-Staff also must have valid certification in First Aid, Food Safe and WHMIS.
+Employees also must have valid certification in First Aid, Food Safe and WHMIS.

 Among Access Resources' many safety precautions, the agency has in place a detailed procedure for both critical incidents and natural disasters should they occur.
 If there any question, concerns or comments about safety and preparedness, please contact an Access Resources staff member.